 Contingent fees are a widespread practice in South Korea.
 Until 2015, they were allowed in both criminal and civil cases.
 On 23 July 2015, the Supreme Court of South Korea ruled that contingent fee agreements in criminal cases were void as against public policy.

 On 4 November 2008, the Supreme Court of Spain annulled the prohibition on contingent fees.
 From that year onwards, lawyers were ever allowed to get into contingent fee agreements.

 Implementing contingency lawyering in India

-Instead of prohibiting contingent fees, efforts should be taken to taken to regulate it.
-Contingent fee agreements should have provisions for rules and regulations, its violation, the purview of the agreement.
-Contingent fee agreements should be in a written format stating scope of representation, advocate fees, jurisdiction, breach, termination and notice.
+Instead of prohibiting contingent fees, efforts should be taken to regulate them.
+Contingent fee agreements should have provisions for rules and regulations, their violation, the purview of the agreement.
+Contingent fee agreements should be in a written format stating the scope of representation, advocate fees, jurisdiction, breach, termination and notice.
 These measures would open door to speedy legal redressal thus broadening the scope of the judiciary and ensuring public interest.